-For each of the postcommunist countries, data was collected and categorised in respect of young people placed under "guardianship" in kinship care with relatives (extended family members); in a large institutional setting; or in a family setting including family foster care, small children's homes, or SOS children's foster care villages.
-As detailed in Table 2, in 10 of the 13 countries a majority of the young people were living either "under guardianship" in kinship care with relatives, or in an institutional setting.
-Smaller percentages of young people were living in an alternative "family setting", which in the mapping exercise was categorised as including family foster care, smaller children's homes, or SOS foster families ("children's villages").
+As detailed in Fig. 2, in 10 of the 13 countries, a majority of the young people were living either 'under guardianship' in kinship care with relatives, or in an institutional setting.
+Smaller percentages of young people were living in an alternative 'family setting' which in the mapping exercise was categorised as including family foster care, smaller children's homes, or SOS foster families ('children's villages').
 However, there were some large differences between countries.
-The percentage of young people living in an institutional setting in the 13 countries varied between 4% in Albania (where most young people were placed in kinship care) and 98% in Bulgaria.
-The percentage of young people living "under guardianship", in kinship care, also varied: between 17% in Croatia, to 96% in Albania.
+The percentage of young people living in an institutional setting in the 13 countries varied between four per cent in Albania (where most young people were placed in kinship care) and 98 per cent in Bulgaria.
+The percentage of young people living 'under guardianship', in kinship care, also varied: between 17 per cent in Croatia, to 96 per cent in Albania.

-The percentage of those living in an alternative family setting, including foster care, smaller children's homes, or SOS children's villages, varied between none (0%) of the young people (in Albania, Azerbaijan, and Kyrgyzstan) and 2% in Bulgaria and Uzbekistan, to 73% and 75% in Georgia, and Bosnia and Herzegovina, respectively.
-In only considering the numbers of young people living in institutional settings, in comparison with young people living in "family settings" (foster care and children's homes), information was available on 12 countries.
-This showed that in eight of these countries a far greater percentage of the young people lived in institutional settings than family settings.
+The percentage of those living in an alternative family setting, including foster care, smaller children's homes or SOS children's villages varied between none (0%) of the young people (in Albania, Azerbaijan, and Kyrgyzstan), and 2 per cent in Bulgaria and Uzbekistan, to 73 and 75 per cent in Georgia, and Bosnia and Herzegovina. respectively.
+In only considering the numbers of young people living in institutional settings, in comparison with young people living in 'family settings' (foster care and children's homes), information was available on 12 countries.
+This showed that in eight of these countries most of the young people lived in institutional settings.